AT&T agrees to bring 3,000 jobs back to U.S.

 The decision to add 3,000 jobs in the U.S. marks a significant concession by AT&T (T, Tech30).
 The issue is likely to come up in other negotiations.
 While this contract would cover AT&T Southwest workers, discussions are still underway between AT&T and workers in its other divisions, such as wireless and customer service.

-About 21,000 wireless retail and call center employees across 36 states have been working with an expired contract since February 11.
+About 21,000 wireless retail and call center employees across 36 states have been working under a contract extension since February 11.

 Related: On Mexico auto jobs, Trump misses the point.
 Most workers make parts, not cars.